With Asite, you can publish multiple revisions to any project file you can access.

 The 'Revision Upload' activity shouldn't be locked.

-File checkout status as mentioned below, on the file for which a revision is to be published.
+The file's checkout status must be as mentioned below on the file for which a revision has to be published.

 The file shouldn't be checked out.